trista-paul/Emerald_Encounters/README.md

 # Emerald_Encounters
-Emerald_Encounters is a complete wild encounter database for the main story of Pokemon Emerald, and primarily a tool for playing no "no exp" hacks. <br>
+Emerald_Encounters is a complete wild encounter database for the main story of Pokemon Emerald, and primarily a tool for playing no "no exp" hacks.
+Download "Emerald_Encounters_v2" to use the database and, if you want, open the notebook "Development Notebook" to read the python code. <br>
 <br>
 ![WILDS table in DB Browser](https://github.com/trista-paul/Emerald_Encounters/blob/master/2019-09-03%20(4).png)<br>
 The "WILDS" table, shown here in the recommended desktop app "DB Browser for SQLite", lists wild pokemon encounters by location, encounter method (floor+method for multilevel locations), maximum level, and the up to four moves it would come with at that level.
 In regular gameplay the starting moveset is a trivial detail as it will quickly get replaced by levelling up, but in a no experience challenge these movesets are semi-permanent (only being replaced by rare, consumable TMs or move tutors) and become a critical factor in what you catch.
 Search for specific locations, pokemon, and encounter methods in DB Browser by typing into the 'Filter' cells.<br>